kennith/artisanship/README.md

 ## artisanship

-A docker container to run an Laravel application.
+A docker container to run a Laravel application.
 This is not for production use

 ## Usage